What are my options?

 One of the main attractions that income drawdown may have is the superior death benefits.

-If you buy an annuity, then it is simply on your life/ joint lives and there would usually be no return at all to your estate on your death beyond the guaranteed period that might be written into the contract.
+If you buy an annuity, then it is simply on your life / joint lives and there would usually be no return at all to your estate on your death beyond the guaranteed period that might be written into the contract.
 With income drawdown, the residual fund is available.

-If you die before the age of 75 whilst taking income drawdown, or if the fund is uncrystallised (all still invested), your beneficiaries will be able to receive the value of the remaining fund tax free.
+If you die before the age of 75 whilst taking income drawdown, or if the fund is uncrystallised (all still invested), your dependants will be able to receive the value of the remaining fund tax free.
+The person receiving the pension will normally pay no tax on the money they withdraw from that pension, whether it is taken as a single lump sum or accessed through income drawdown.

-On your death before the age of 75, the person / people receiving the pension will pay no tax on the money they withdraw from that pension, whether it is taken as a single lump sum or accessed through income drawdown.
 If you die over the age of 75 whilst taking income drawdown, or with uncrystallised pension funds, the beneficiary will be able to access the pension funds flexibly, at any age, and pay tax at their marginal rate of income tax.

 Inheritance Tax